How to Unlock Your iPhone With Your Apple Watch When Wearing a Mask

 To use your Apple Watch to unlock your iPhone, your watch needs to be nearby, on your wrist, unlocked, and protected by a passcode.
 If you haven't set up a passcode yet, launch the Watch app on your iPhone, select Passcode -> Turn Passcode On, then enter the passcode you want to use (you'll have to do so twice to confirm.)

-The first time you attempt to unlock your iPhone with Apple Watch when wearing a mask, your iPhone will asked you to enter your passcode.
+The first time you attempt to unlock your iPhone with Apple Watch when wearing a mask, your iPhone will ask you to enter your passcode.
 Once you've done that, all subsequent attempts to unlock your iPhone when wearing a mask will be swift and seamless, with each successful unlock accompanied by a short haptic buzz on your wrist.
+You'll need to re-enter your passcode if you remove your watch and the first time you set it up each day.